Sexually transmitted diseases

 What to Expect at Your Provider's Office

-Your health care provider will do an examination and check for physical signs of disease.
-Blood tests and tests of discharge from a genital sore can help find what is causing the infection so you can get the right treatment.
+Your doctor will do an examination and check for physical signs of disease.
+Blood tests and tests of discharge from genital sores can help find what is causing the infection so you can get the right treatment.

 You can reduce your risk of getting an STD by:

 - Having a mutually monogamous sexual relationship with an uninfected partner

 - Always using a male or female condom for every act of oral, anal, or vaginal intercourse

 - Using clean needles if injecting IV drugs